Selecting a rainwater tank

 Contact your local council for guidance about rainwater tank selection and suppliers in your area.

-Rainwater tanks are usually low maintenance but some maintenance is needed to make sure you are collecting good, clean rainwater.
+Rainwater tanks are usually low maintenance but some maintenance is needed to make sure you're collecting good, clean rainwater.

-The SA Health website has good advice about how to maintain your rainwater tank effectively.
+The SA Health website has good advice about rainwater.

 You do not need to do regular chemical or microbiological testing of domestic rainwater tanks.